ACassiusD/RedditSnapshot/README.md

 **Features include**

-image size slider,
+image size slider

-hyper links to source content,

-smart image layout
+hyper links to source content, smart image layout infinite scrolling animation notifications

-infinite scrolling,

-animation notifications

 More to add in the future